---

 ### Price limits

-There are three hard constraints on the price you can set:
+There are two hard constraints on the price you can set:

 | Constraint | Effect |